 Alzheimer's Disease Plaque Scan

-With established landmarks in Alzheimer’s Disease (AD) research and treatment, Mount Sinai Medical Center sets a new milestone.
-The Mount Sinai Medical Center is the first institution in New York State to use in the clinical setting a newly approved imaging technique to detect Alzheimer’s disease (AD) in people who are cognitively impaired.
+With established landmarks in Alzheimer’s Disease (AD) research and treatment, Mount Sinai Health System sets a new milestone.
+The Mount Sinai Health System is the first institution in New York State to use in the clinical setting a newly approved imaging technique to detect Alzheimer’s disease (AD) in people who are cognitively impaired.
 We offer brain scans with the FDA-approved diagnostic agent Amyvid™ for evaluating Alzheimer's and other forms of cognitive impairment.
 Amyvid (Florbetapir F 18 Injection) will aid Mount Sinai physicians in detecting the presence and density of amyloid plaques in adults.

 Until now, physicians have been limited in their ability to diagnose AD, guided almost exclusively by a patient’s mental and behavioral symptoms and family history.
 Now coupled with traditional clinical examination, florbetapir is a promising tool in helping determine the prognosis of a patient who is dealing with some cognitive impairment.